The ACAC Presents

 What is Social Ice Dancing?

 The quick answer: Ballroom Dancing on Ice.
 Ice dancing has a long history and began as a social activity to attract skaters and families to figure skating clubs.
-Clubs had weekly social ice dance sessions that would often include an off-ice social event.
-Experienced dancers would teach new dancers the steps to hundreds of standard patterns.
+Clubs had weekly social ice dance sessions, often including an off-ice social event.
+Experienced dancers would teach new dancers the steps to dozens of standard patterns.
 Ice Dancing gradually evolved into the competitive, Olympic figure skating event that it is today.
 It has a recognized USFSA test structure and sanctioned competitions at all levels.
-Social Ice Dancing is not competitive and goes back to the roots of the sport.
-Nobody’s judging you so you are free to enjoy the dancing and chat with your partner.
+Social Ice Dancing is not competitive and goes back to the sport’s roots.
+Nobody’s judging you, so you are free to enjoy the dancing and chat with your partner.
+The Club has reintroduced Social Ice Dancing on select Friday nights.

 Is This for Me?